Nick V. takes a look at the growing influence video games have on television.

 The premise is that the elderly and infirm are afforded a second chance to live their lives by uploading their consciousnesses to a VR program known as San Junipero, which is basically a paradise where they get to relive their youth.
 And when they pass on, they are uploaded to the cloud.
 Heaven is a place on Earth?
 Exactly.
 Anime like Ghost in the Shell and Sword Art Online introduced these concepts to me, and I thank them for that because otherwise, this episode may have blown my brain out the back of my head.

 The concept of a man-made paradise where people don’t have to fade away as their bodies do is a rare hopeful glimpse into a possible future in this increasingly broken world.
 And if it ever happens, it will have been video games who pioneered that tech.
+Already, video games are influencing gambling industries, for example, and the advancements they bring may be used in better imaging in medicine.
+This technology can help us achieve more than we once thought was possible.
 You know, if augmented reality doesn’t destroy our brains first.
 Speaking of which…

 Black Mirror‘s exploration of the potential horrors of AR comes back even nastier in “Men Against Fire”, a possible look at the future of racism.
 The media has done its part to enable a distrust of foreigners ever since 19 of them proved they were bad people on September 11, 2001.
 Yeah, it’s seriously been more than fifteen years.
 Never forget and all that.
 But instead of a fifteen year hate campaign blaming all of the nation’s woes on them, what if we could just make them appear as horrifying creatures deserving of extermination instead?
 Goebbels would be proud.